-Section C: Anti-Social Behaviour
+Section D: Anti-Social Behaviour

 - 1.1 Registered Social Landlords have a statutory duty to investigate and tackle problems of an anti-social nature. - 1.2 It is a principal duty of any landlord to provide its tenants with the peaceful enjoyment of their home.
 FHG aims to achieve this objective by using its powers as a landlord and through the effective management of its tenancies. - 1.3 The tenancy agreement sets out the level of behaviour expected from tenants, members of their household or visitors to their home and makes it clear to tenants that they are responsible for the behaviour of others in or visiting their home.
 The tenancy agreement and other tenancy information such as the tenant's handbook makes it clear to tenants that breaking their tenancy agreement as a result of antisocial behaviour may result in legal action to evict them.
 Tenants are responsible for ensuring that they keep to the conditions of their tenancy agreement. - 1.4 In meeting our objectives FHG aims to be transparent, sensitive, firm and impartial.
 We do, however, make it clear to colleagues, tenants and the wider community that they need to adopt a realistic attitude towards the extent FHG can resolve disputes.
 In certain instances the involvement of third parties or statutory agencies may be deemed more appropriate. - 1.5 Where it is proven that a tenant is behaving in an anti-social manner then action will be taken against that tenant. - 1.6 Where the perpetrators of anti-social behaviour are not FHG tenants, but our tenants are suffering from their inappropriate conduct, we will adopt a multi-agency approach to tackling the offending behaviour.
-This will involve working closely with other agencies and in particular, the Fife Council Safer Communities team who have powers not available to FHG, to address offending behaviour.
+This will involve working closely with other agencies and in particular, Fife Council Environmental Health (Public Protection Team) and the Fife Community Safety Support Service, who have powers not available to FHG, to address offending behaviour.

-- 2.1 FHG aims to: - Create and maintain conditions in which tenants can enjoy their home and surroundings in peace, without undue disturbance from others; - Adopt a multi-agency approach to resolving disputes which FHG cannot resolve independently.
-This will apply where the conduct of those individuals, who do not reside in FHG properties, is not acceptable and this is affecting our tenants from the 'peaceful enjoyment of their home'; - Ensure effective communication channels are in place; to ensure our tenants are kept regularly up to date on the status of their complaint and the actions taken by FHG to resolve matters; - Monitor and then produce a timely report on incidents of an anti-social nature to the Business Leadership Team; - Ensure colleagues are appropriately trained in this area of activity; enabling them to deal with issues effectively as they arise; and
+- 2.1 FHG aims to: - Create and maintain conditions in which tenants can enjoy their home and surroundings in peace, without undue disturbance from others; - Manage expectations, no-one is entitled to silence, its about which is reasonable; whether you are making the noise or having to listen to it. - Adopt a multi-agency approach to resolving disputes which FHG cannot resolve independently.
+This will apply where the conduct of those individuals, who do not reside in FHG properties, is not acceptable and this is affecting our tenants from the 'peaceful enjoyment of their home'; - Ensure effective communication channels are in place; to ensure our tenants are kept regularly up to date on the status of their complaint and the actions taken by FHG to resolve matters;

-• Ensure colleagues are kept up-to-date with all relevant legislation and good practice relating to anti-social behaviour and dealing with neighbour disputes.
+- Monitor and then produce a timely report on incidents of an anti-social nature to the Business Leadership Team; - Ensure colleagues are appropriately trained in this area of activity; enabling them to deal with issues effectively as they arise; and - Ensure colleagues are kept up-to-date with all relevant legislation and good practice relating to anti-social behaviour and dealing with neighbour disputes.